 These are not radical or technically insurmountable changes to make, and all would go a long way toward making sure consumers make more informed and efficient selections on the health care exchanges in 2016 and the years ahead.

-The Penn Wharton Public Policy Initiative thanks Kat McKay and Andrew Klimaszewski for their assistance with the research for this study.
+The Wharton Public Policy Initiative thanks Kat McKay and Andrew Klimaszewski for their assistance with the research for this study.

 About the Authors